 4.3.
 Sun and Sky Monitoring Station by Radioshack

-Sun and Sky Monitoring Station, also called as Radioshack, is a monitoring station made by Forest Mims.
+The Sun and Sky Monitoring Station, also called as Radioshack, is a monitoring station made by Forest Mims.
 It contains 4 channels, which enables voltage detections at 525nm, 625nm, 816nm, and 940nm.
 It also has an adjustable shadow band, a collimator, a compass, and a sun angle and air mass scale.
 The advantages of using this device are it is convenient to set up the amplification of the channels with the digital readings LCD screen.
 It also has an adjustable shadow filter to detect the effects of shadowing the sun photometer.
 However, the disadvantage of using this station is it does not record data simultaneously.
 This means the user needs to do data logging into the notebook in order to analyse the data.
-[27] The digital readout can only present an output of one sensor channel through a selectable switch.
+[33] The digital readout can only present an output of one sensor channel through a selectable switch.

 The differences between Sun and Sky Monitoring Station by Radioshack and the sun photometer designed for this research are the sun-tracking device, the number of active sensor channels, and the data logging method.
 The sun photometer for this research is capable on recording 5 sensors channels, and record them simultaneously.
 It is capable to be a data logger, where the data can be automatically stored on the SD card and the computer.
 The detection wavelengths at the sun photometer for this research will be at 440nm, 525nm, 635nm, 870nm, and 940nm.
 A tracking device will be mounted with a sun photometer for tracking the path of the sun.
 This will give the sun angle, and air mass of the device.
 A computational program will be installed into the tracking device, where it can transfer the air mass data with the sun photometer for logging data into the processing unit.
 This will enable autonomous data calibration using Langley Extrapolation and Perez Dumoriter Model.